 Optimism and M&Ms

 Today is the day you start potty training.
 Or, your kid does at least.
 Whether you’re starting with an eager 18-month old or a reluctant 3 year old – you are going to take on potty training – and then the world!
-You’ve done your research, you’ve bought all the things – what could possibly go wrong?
+You’ve done your research, you’ve bought all the things, your bowl of celebratory M&M’s is ready – what could possibly go wrong?
 (Famous last words, amIright??)

 But not YOU!
 You’ve got this Mama!